alex-24/resume/README.md

 # Resume

-This repository contains the static site render my personal resume.
+This repository contains my cv/resume built as a static Web site.

-The site is built using a custom JSON-powered engine that supports:
+It is built using a custom JSON-powered engine that supports:

 - Internationalization (EN/FR)
 - Layout reorganization via config
 - Flavoring (context-specific CV variants for different audiences)

-It's not a template or product, just the source of my own resume with no extra options.
+This repository is not holding not a template or product, just the source of my own resume with no extra options.